Eyelid dermatitis

 Eyelid dermatitis is commonly related to atopic dermatitis or allergic contact dermatitis.
-Volatile substances, tosylamide, epoxy hardeners, insect sprays, and lemon peel oil may be implicated, with many cases of eyelid contact dermatitis being caused by substances transferred by the hands to the eyelids.
+Volatile substances, tosylamide/formaldehyde resin, epoxy hardeners, insect repellent sprays, and lemon peel oil may be implicated, with many cases of eyelid contact dermatitis being caused by substances transferred by the hands to the eyelids.

 Signs and symptoms

 Dermatitis on the eyelids causes inflammation of the thin, sensitive skin around the eyes.
 The eyelids become irritated, swollen, dry, and reddened.
 It can affect one or both of the eyes.
 If this condition continues, the eyelids can be thickened by lichenification.
 If it is caused by an irritant or allergen, symptoms typically occur within a few hours or days of contact with a trigger substance.
 Symptoms should decrease when the trigger substance is removed.

 Types

-There are two common forms of Eyelid dermatitis.
+There are two common forms of eyelid dermatitis.
 Allergic contact dermatitis develops because of an allergic reaction that causes inflammation of the skin, such as pollen in a person with hay fever.
 Some cosmetic products or metals, such as nickel, are common causes of allergic skin reactions.
 Irritant contact dermatitis is caused by the eyelid coming into direct contact with a substance that damages the outer layer of the skin, such as certain types of makeup, soaps, and detergents.

 Other forms of dermatitis on the eyelids include atopic dermatitis is a form of eczema that can affect the eyelids, and seborrheic dermatitis which is a common condition that causes the skin to become inflamed and flakey.
 Seborrheic dermatitis often occurs on the scalp but can also affect oily areas of skin, such as the eyelids.